 As soon as the season is in full swing, the most labor-intensive part of baking cookies is already a thing of the past.
 Now you’re prepared

 If you cover and pack your dough well, three months in the freezer should not be a problem.
 I know it sounds ridiculous but that means you could start prepping for Christmas in September.

 The simple balance tip

-And if you should skip baking Christmas cookies with your kids altogether – they will grow up just as fine.
-I suspect they might even be happier without this memory because their mom spent a few minutes recalibrating rather than trying to do everything as a frantic mess.
+No energy to bake Christmas cookies with your kids?
+They will grow up just as fine.
+They might even be happier without this memory because their mom spent a few minutes recalibrating.
+Rather than trying to do everything as a frantic mess.

-But if you itch to bake but find it extremely stressful during the Christmas season, try this method and see what it does to your Christmas season experience.
+Then try this method and see what it does to your Christmas season experience.
 I’m sure you won’t regret it.